-Explore four decades of Sydney Gay and Lesbian Mardi Gras on Google Arts & Culture
+Explore more than four decades of Sydney Gay and Lesbian Mardi Gras history on Google Arts & Culture

-Over four decades of magical Mardi Gras moments are revealed in stories, photos and videos on the interactive Timeline here on Google Arts & Culture and embedded below.
+Read stories, see photos and watch videos on the interactive Timeline here on Google Arts & Culture embedded below.

 Written and complied by Matt Akersten